 Watch heavy branches bend under the weight they carry.
 The continuous interplay of growth and gravity is what creates some of the most beautiful tree shapes.

 Gravity has a big impact on the shape of trees.
-The shape of the crown is in constant change when spreading branches continue to bend down with the added weight.
-Bending affects the distribution of branches – some get pulled apart, others get closer together.
-Because leaves cast shadow on branches beneath, bending determines the light each branch gets.
-It thus affects which branches are successful and which will drop.
-Bending is a feature unique to the Grove and greatly improves realism when you get it right.
+The shape of the crown is in constant change when its spreading branches continue to bend down with the added weight.
+Bending affects the distribution of branches – some get pulled apart, others get closer together – Drop Shaded will keep the branch distribution airy.
+Bending is a feature unique to the Grove and greatly improves tree realism.

 Leaves and fruit pull down on branch ends, adding to the weight of a branch.
-On trees with relatively thin twigs this causes dangling branches.
+On trees with relatively thin twigs, the combination of Leaf Weight and Fatigue causes dangling branches.
 Examples are weeping willow and silver birch.
 On other trees like ash, thick twigs can carry their leaves with ease.
-Add to this their strong tendency to grow away from gravity and fresh twigs all bend up.
-Leaf Weight and Gravitropism (Turn Up) are in constant battle – Gravitropism is natures way to try and beat gravity.
+Add to this their strong tendency to grow away from gravity and branch ends all point up to the sky.
+Leaf Weight and gravitropism are in constant battle.

 Let’s continue the example of the ash.
 Although it is quite capable of bending new growth up to the sky, gravity keeps pulling down on their thick branches year after year.
 Although adding new rings also adds weight, it also quickly strengthens branches, partially baking in the bending of that year.
 Control this with Bake Bend.
 This baking isn’t perfect, cells get tired and old oak trees tend to rest their biggest limbs on the ground.
 Weaken the effect of Bake Bend with Fatigue